Multiobjective Accelerated Gradient-like Flow with Asymptotic Vanishing Normalized Gradient: Abstract

 \section{Abstract}

-This paper generalizes the dynamical system proposed by Wang et al. [Siam.
-J. Sci.
-Comput., 2021] to multiobjective optimization by investigating a multiobjective accelerated gradient-like flow with asymptotically vanishing normalized gradient.
-Using Lyapunov analysis, we obtain convergence rates of $O(1/t^2)$ and $O(\ln^2 t / t^2)$ for the trajectory solution under two distinct parameter selections.
-Under certain assumptions, we further prove that the trajectory solution of this gradient flow converges to a weak Pareto solution for convex multiobjective optimization problems.
-Through corresponding discretization, we derive a new class of multiobjective gradient methods achieving a convergence rate of $O(\ln^2 k / k^2)$.
-Additionally, numerical experiments validate the theoretical results, demonstrating that this gradient flow outperforms other existing dynamical systems in the literature regarding convergence speed, and our algorithm exhibits corresponding advantages.
+{ For unconstrained convex smooth multiobjective optimization, we propose a novel gradient-like flow that incorporates the asymptotic vanishing normalized gradient.
+In the scalar case, this flow reduces to a first-order method with strong empirical performance, as introduced by Wang et al. [SIAM J. Sci.
+Comput., 2021].} We prove the existence of a trajectory solution and, using Lyapunov analysis, establish convergence rates of $O(1/t^2)$ and $O(\ln^2 t / t^2)$ under two distinct parameter choices.
+Under certain assumptions, we further show that the trajectory converges to a weakly Pareto optimal solution.
+By discretizing the flow, we derive a new multiobjective accelerated gradient method that achieves a convergence rate of $O(\ln^2 k / k^2)$. { Numerical experiments demonstrate that both our continuous flow and discrete algorithm lead to faster convergence on most problems.}